Otto Zoff: Life

-Otto Friedländer-Zoff was born in Prague, at that time a multi-cultural and intellectually dynamic city.
+Otto Friedländer-Zoff was born on 9 April 1890, in Prague, at that time a multi-cultural and intellectually dynamic city.
 His father, Otto Andreas Zoff, who had served time in prison before he married, is variously described as a senior railway inspector and a military official.
 When the boy was aged 2 the family relocated to Sankt Pölten, the first substantial town along the main railway line from Vienna travelling west.
 Shortly afterwards they moved again, this time to Hainfeld, a much smaller town to the southwest of Vienna.
 It was in Hainfeld that Otto Zoff's younger sister, Marianne Zoff (who later became the first wife of Bertolt Brecht) was born.

-In 1909 he enrolled at the University of Vienna where he studied the History of Arts and Literature.
+In 1909, he enrolled at the University of Vienna where he studied the History of Arts and Literature.
 His teachers included Max Dvořák.
 He emerged with a doctorate in 1914.
 By that time he had started to contribute poems and short stories to the literary journal Der Brenner.
 1913 also saw the publication of his first novel, "Das Haus am Wege".
 Friends during his time at university included the novelists Felix Braun and Max Mell, as well as the art historian Leopold Zahn.

 During the First World War Zoff moved to Berlin where he wrote for various newspapers and magazines, including the Berliner Tageblatt, the Berliner Börsen-Courier, Neue Rundschau, März and Wieland.
-Along with that, during 1916/17 he was employed as an editor with the publisher S. Fischer Verlag.
-In 1917 he took a job as a dramaturge in Munich at the Munich Kammerspiele (theatre) where between 1919 and 1923 he was deputy theatre director.
+Along with that, during 1916 and 1917, he was employed as an editor with the publisher S. Fischer Verlag.
+In 1917, he took a job as a dramaturge in Munich at the Munich Kammerspiele (theatre) where between 1919 and 1923 he was deputy theatre director.
 His literary career also continued to flourish, with the novel "Der Winterrock" ("The winter skirt") published in 1919.
 He also enjoyed great success during the early 1920s with stage adaptations of literary works, a notable example being a liberal reworking of von Eichendorff's "Die Freier" ("The suitors"), which was staged by almost a hundred theatres.

 Such adaptations were a major focus of Zoff's work through the rest of the decade, during which he worked as a freelance writer and editor.
-Starting in 1926 he also began to contribute radio scripts to the broadcasters being set up in major cities such as Vienna, Breslau and Munich.
+Starting in 1926, he also began to contribute radio scripts to the broadcasters being set up in major cities such as Vienna, Breslau and Munich.
 What was, perhaps, his most important novel, "Die Liebenden" appeared in 1929, and stimulated a certain amount of controversy with its mixture of "new worldly" and "tearfully conventional" aspects.